reynoldqi/openiam-docker-compose/one-tier/README.md

 ```
 $BUILD_ENVIRONMENT - this the OpenIAM environment which you are pulling.
 Valid values are 'dev', 'qa', and 'prod'
+$MYSQL_ROOT_PASSWORD - this is the root password that will be used to setup MySQL.
+Don't worry, this stays internal to the MySQL docker container
 $REDIS_PASSWORD - this is the password that will be used to communicate with Redis.
-$ESB_PORT - the port that the ESB is running.
-If  running thorugh a load balancer, this is likely '80'.
-If hitting the ESB directly, this is likely 9080
-$ESB_HOST - the host where the ESB is running
 ```

 ## Running docker-compose